-I wasn’t sure how I was going to word this post.
+I wasn’t sure how I was going to word this post on black pepper honey.
 I mean, yeah, it’s just honey, salt and pepper.
 It’s not like there are 50 ingredients and 25 kitchen gadgets involved here.
-But boy, was it ever good on a few toasted English muffins.
+But boy, was this honey ever good on a few toasted English muffins.
 I never thought about just how much salt and pepper really could make honey even better than it already is.
 It’s just that easy.
 Great anywhere you use “regular” honey, but out of this world great on a crunch English muffin!

 After my first time making homemade bacon (a very successful first time, I must say), I decided I’d up my game and try different flavors beyond maple.
 The maple bacon was a little sweet, as you’d expect, so this time I went a more savory route by making this black pepper bacon.
 The end result was absolutely fantastic.
 My goodness, what great bacon.
 A great pepper flavor, but not overwhelming.
 Not only great for breakfast, but this bacon easily made for the best BLT sandwich I’ve ever had.